cocos/cocos-docs/en/content-workflow/node-component.md

 We can see that the default texture turns into the texture we assigned.
 This is what **Sprite** component does: rendering image textures.

 > Any resources that are set on the component, such as SpriteFrame, will load automatically when the scene loads.
-In a custom component, you can also declare the type of resource that needs to be set and automatically loaded, as described in [Acquire and Load Asset](../scripting/load-assets.md).
+In a custom component, you can also declare the type of resource that needs to be set and automatically loaded, as described in [Acquire and set asset](../scripting/load-assets.md).

 ### Node properties affecting sprite component rendering